lemon-codes/ScreenShotScavenger/README.md

     String resultAuthor = scavenger.getResultAuthor();
     String resultDetails = scavenger.getResultComment();

-The Scraper also provides access to the codes.lemon.sss.ResultData instance which provides its own accessors to the fields listed above.
+The Scraper also provides access to the codes.lemon.sss.results.ResultData instance which provides its own accessors to the fields listed above.

     ResultData result = scavenger.getResultData();